 A community kitchen is a space where people can come together to cook and eat.
 They’ve existed in one form or another for many years; soup kitchens, foodbanks, public canteens and social eating projects are just a few of the different types of community kitchens.

-A community kitchen can be what you and your community want it to be.
-However, Leicestershire County Council is offering funding to help establish community kitchens across the county that have household food waste prevention at their heart.
+A community kitchen can be what you and your community wants or needs it to be.
+However, Leicestershire County Council is offering funding to help establish community kitchens (in the County) that have household food waste prevention at their heart.
 To find out more about household food waste, click here.

 What is a Leicestershire community kitchen?